mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_reset.rst

   void
   mongoc_client_reset (mongoc_client_t *client);

-Causes the client to clear its session pool without sending endSessions, and to close all its connections.
 Call this method in the child after forking.

-This method increments an internal generation counter on the given client.
+This method causes the client to clear its session pool without sending endSessions.
+It also increments an internal generation counter on the given client.
 After this method is called, cursors from previous generations will not issue a killCursors command when they are destroyed.
+Client sessions from previous generations cannot be used and should be destroyed.

 Parameters
 ----------